vardhanrajya08/Ethical-Tools/README.md

 # Windows_Tools
+‼ 0.2 version - on 1st week of june 2021 [with 20 packages/tools] ‼

-Get your life easy on windows.
+👉 Get your life easy on windows.

-Copy this code and save it as name.bat.
+👉 Copy this code and save it as name.bat.

-100% safe by vardhanrajya08@gmail.com
+👉 100% safe by vardhanrajya08@gmail.com

-Run as administration for best respose.
+👉 Run as administration for best respose.